Solar vs. Wind Energy: Which Wins Out?

 • It reduces a global reliance on fossil fuels by creating enough energy to power large parts of a country.

-• Building wind farms (and maintaining them!) can boost employment in the engineering and construction sectors.
+• Building wind farms (and maintaining them) can boost employment in the engineering and construction sectors.
+The most recent study from the UK Offshore Wind Skills Intelligence Report shows that 31,000 jobs are supported by offshore wind alone.

 Cons